 Ford, one of the largest digital advertisers in Canada, runs numerous programs throughout the year, from search and display to social and video.
 To measure them, it leaned heavily on last-click attribution, but knew this two-step journey left out many crucial touch points.
 The majority of incoming conversions were assigned to the most common last-touch channel: search.

 When the team started seeking an enhanced attribution solution, they realized that they lacked a comprehensive view of all digital media.
-So Ford's first big step was to consolidate all search buying into DoubleClick Search, to manage campaigns across multiple engines in one system.
+So Ford's first big step was to consolidate all search buying into Search Ads 360, to manage campaigns across multiple engines in one system.
 This gave the team unified tracking and reporting on all digital channels.